Frequently Asked Questions: Post-Divorce Issues in Maryland

 In a perfect world, your divorce settlement would resolve every issue related to your marriage.
 Unfortunately, there are some issues, especially those relating to maintenance and child-rearing, that remain with you.
 Though your divorce decree sets parameters for future obligations and conduct, life marches on, often introducing new conflicts in areas you’d hoped were settled.

-The Law Office of Stacy B. Talbott, LLC represents divorced spouses in actions to modify divorce orders, including alimony, child custody and visitation and child support.
+The Law Office of Stacy B. Talbott represents divorced spouses in actions to modify divorce orders, including alimony, child custody and visitation and child support.
 The firm offers these brief answers to pressing questions on common post-divorce issues.

 - How easy is it to modify a divorce decree?